Hero background

 Visit the Temple of the Tooth

-Discover the spiritual heart of Kandy, one of the most sacred Buddhist sites in the world.
+See the spiritual heart of Kandy, one of the world's most sacred Buddhist sites.

 The next story is yours